Rahul-1676/WEB-DEV/README.md

 # WEB-DEV
 Learning Web development

-From Classes given by ctr club
+From Classes provided by ctr club